luishengjie/kamel_details/prompts.md

 }

 Example 2:
-prompt: [i] any treatment, whether diagnostic, medical, surgical or otherwise, relating to the ovarian cysts and/or its related complications
+prompt: [i] any treatment, whether diagnostic, medical, surgical or otherwise, relating to the ovarian cysts
         [ii] Other cataract; Other specified disorders of iris and ciliary body

 result: {